Update: In this video, I refer to Success Academy. For a list of current courses and training, go here: https://eventplanningblueprint.com/courses

-I have be honest, quite frankly, it’s complete bullshit!
+I’ll be honest, quite frankly, it’s complete bullshit!
 It’s total bullshit.
-If this isn’t happening for you in the first night, the first week, even the first year just keep going!
+If this isn’t happening for you on the first night, the first week or even the first year just keep going!

 I want to talk about consistency and the momentum and building consistency and momentum in your event business.
 Not just when starting your business but this will transfer into building your business as you move forward and grow.

 This is a question that comes up constantly in our event planning community for people who are in the world of working 9 to 5 Monday to Friday.